-Course DescriptionExplores how to present, explain, demonstrate and assess flight-related skills and knowledge related to all levels of airplane multi-engine training, while flying from the Instructor’s seat.
-Provides preparation for the FAA Certified Flight Instructor Multi-Engine practical test.
-Flight training fees apply and cover a specific amount of training; please see the Course Curriculum and Outcome Guide for detailed information.
-Prerequisite: AVS-225.
-Co-requisites: AVS 207, AVS 230.
+Course DescriptionExplores how to present, explain, demonstrate and assess flight-related skills and knowledge related to all levels of airplane multi-engine training, while flying from the Instructors seat.
+Provides training required to prepare for the initial FAA Certified Flight Instructor knowledge and practical tests, and the FAA Fundamentals of Instructing knowledge test.
+Flight training fees apply and cover a specific amount of training; additional funding may be required.
+Prerequisites: AVS 225.
+Corequisites: AVS 207.

 Intended Outcomes for the course